 It is perfectly clear that it is his glorified, resurrected body that we are to remember as we partake of that broken bread.
 Jesus says that if we eat that bread and remember his resurrected body, then this will be a testimony or a witness unto the Father that we always remember him.

-As we return, Sabbath after Sabbath partaking of bread, this literally becomes something we always do.
+As we return, Sabbath after Sabbath partaking of the bread, this literally becomes something we always do.
 We always meet every Sabbath to remember the Savior and by doing this simple act and maintaining this attitude throughout the week we will have his Spirit to be with us.

 Taking his name upon us